CHILD CARE CERTIFICATE PROGRAMS

 THE INDUSTRY LEADER FOR ONLINE

-In addition, this program has been evaluated by the National College Credit Recommendation Service (National CCRS) and has been recommended for 10 semester hours of credit in Human/Child Development or Early Childhood Education in the lower division baccalaureate/associate degree category.
+In addition, the FCCPC Certificate program has been evaluated by the National College Credit Recommendation Service (National CCRS) and has been recommended for 10 semester hours of credit in Human/Child Development or Early Childhood Education in the lower division baccalaureate/associate degree category.

 Upon satisfactorily completing the FCCPC Certificate program, students should be able to: